Kalthoum Bornaz: Feature length films

 An important year in this director's career was in 1998 when Kalthoum Bornaz directed her first feature-length film, Keswa.
 Keswa is a film that received a number of negative reviews because it dealt with the topic of women's right in Tunisia in a poor manner as stated by critics.
 Keswa was produced with the support of various production companies such as Les Films de la Mouette, which was her own production company, M.P.S.
 Sarim Al Fassi, and Morgane Productions.
 The film was not only shown in Tunisia since it was also released in various countries, and international film festivals, such as in Tübingen and Mannheim.

 Her second and last feature film was The Other Half of the Sky, and it was produced in 2008 with Les Films de la Mouette, and Mille et Une Production.
 The Other Half of the Sky allowed Kalthoum Bornaz the opportunity to be recognized as the only female director to compete, and present her motion picture in the official competition at Television Festival and Ouagadougou’s Pan-African Film.

 Death

-She died on September 3, 2016.
+She died on September 3, 2016, from a gas explosion at her home in Mutuelleville.